 MariaDB and MySQL are popular database management systems that WordPress uses for storing site data.

 Make sure your website is using the recent MariaDB or MySQL version.
-If you are running on an older version, you will need to contact your web hosting provider to update them.
+If you are running on an older version, you must contact your web hosting provider to update them.

 5 – Update Your PHP Version